-The definitions in this section apply throughout Rule XXX and are derived from related provisions of the U.S. EPA's Title V regulations in Part 70 Code of Federal Regulations (CFR), "State Operating Permit Programs."
-The terms defined in this section are italicized throughout Rule XXX.
+The definitions in this rule apply throughout Regulation X and are derived from related provisions of the U.S. EPA's Title V regulations in Part 70 Code of Federal Regulations (CFR), "State Operating Permit Programs."
+The terms defined in this section are italicized throughout Regulation X.

 - A. Acid Rain Unit An "acid rain unit" is any fossil fuel-fired combustion device that is an affected unit under 40 CFR Part 72.6 and therefore subject to the requirements of Title IV (Acid Deposition Control) of the CAA.
-[The District may choose to provide a more detailed definition when the U.S. EPA clarifies which sources are subject to Title IV requirements.]
 [Reference: 40 CFR Part 70.2 Affected Unit] - B. Administrative Permit Amendment An "administrative permit amendment" is an amendment to a permit to operate which: - 1.
 Corrects a typographical error; - 2.
-Identifies a minor administrative change at the stationary source; for example, a change in the name, address, or phone number of any person identified in the permit;

-- 3. Requires more frequent monitoring or reporting by an owner or operator of the stationary source; or - 4.
+Identifies a minor administrative change at the stationary source; for example, a change in the name, address, or phone number of any person identified in the permit; - 3.
+Requires more frequent monitoring or reporting by an owner or operator of the stationary source; or - 4.
 Transfers ownership or operational control of a stationary source, provided that, prior to the transfer, the APCO receives a written agreement which specifies a date for the transfer of permit responsibility, coverage, and liability from the current to the prospective permittee.
+IR efference: 40 CER Part 70 7(d)]